Solving Satisfiability Modulo Counting for Symbolic and Statistical AI Integration With Provable Guarantees: Experiment 2: Robust Supply Chain Design

 Existing works in supply chain optimization often gravitate towards mathematical programming approaches.
 However, when delving into more complex scenarios involving stochastic events—such as uncertain demand or supply disruptions—the task becomes considerably more intricate.
-Specifically, formulating counting constraints, like guaranteeing a certain amount of supplies across multiple vendors under stochastic events, is notably intractable.
+Specifically, formulating counting constraints, like guaranteeing a certain amount of supplies across multiple vendors under stochastic events, is intractable.
 These complexities necessitate innovative approaches that can capture the randomness and dynamism inherent in real-world supply chain systems without sacrificing optimality.

-Suppose we have a supply chain of $N$ suppliers, they form a supply-demand network $(V,E)$ where each node $v\in V$ represents a supplier and edges $e \in E$ represent supply-to-demand trades.
-Each supplier $v$ plays two roles: as a vendor to downstream suppliers, and as a buyer from upstream suppliers.
-There are $M$ different kinds of products in the network.
-To guarantee substantial production, supplier $v$ should order necessary raw materials from upstream suppliers in advance.
-The trade between vendor $u$, and buyer $v$ costs $f(u,v)$ for $v$.
-The capacity (amount of goods) of the trade between $u$ and $v$ is $c(u,v)$. $v$ has total budget of $B(v)$ to get all his materials ready.
-Due to unpredictable factors such as natural disasters, equipment failure and etc., the trade between $u$ and $v$ may fail.
-Denote $\btheta = (\theta_1, \dots, \theta_L) \in \{0,1\}^L$ as the state of $L$ different stochastic events, where $\theta_l = 1$ indicates event $l$ occurs.
-The task is to determine the optimal trading suppliers to maximize expected production, accounting for stochastic influences.

-\textbf{SMC Formulation.} The optimization problem can be formulated as a decision problem similar to the previous section.
-The trading plan can be denoted as $\{x_{s,v}\}_{s,v\in V}$, where $x_{s,v} = 1$ indicates $v$ orders raw material from $s$.
-For every node $v$, the decision problem decides whether
+\textbf{SMC Formulation.} Similarly, we transform the maximization into a decision problem by gradually increasing the threshold of the production.
+Denote the trading plan as $\bx = (x_{u,v}, \dots) \in \{0,1\}^{|E|}$, where $x_{u,v} = 1$ indicates that $v$ purchases raw material from $u$.
+The decision problem can be formulated into an SMC problem as follows:

-where $D(v)$ denotes the set of materials required by $v$, $S(d)$ represents the set of suppliers that produce raw material $d$, $2^{q_{v,d}}$ is a threshold measuring the amount of product $d$ can be acquired by $v$, and indicator function $I(x_{s,v}, \btheta)$ is evaluated to one if the random events do not affect the trade between $s$ and $v$.
-Eq. \eqref{eq:supply_main} also needs to be accompanied by a budget constraint per supplier.
-We leave the details of implementation in Appendix~\ref{apx:supply-chain}.
+where $D$ represents final-tier supplier nodes, $2^q$ is a minimum production level to be guaranteed, $E_{\bx,\btheta}$ is the remaining sets of edges after applying trading plan $\bx$ and under the stochastic events of disasters $\btheta$. $\phi(\bx)$ encodes all essential constraints, e.g., adherence to budget limits, output not exceeding input at each node, etc. We leave the formulation details in Appendix C.